jankx/jankx/docs/principles.md

 - Provide fallback mechanisms where possible

 ### 5. Service Registration
-- Use ServiceRegistrationHelper for all service registration
+- Use Service Provider pattern for all service registration
+- Create dedicated Service Providers for each context (admin, frontend, cli)
-- Group related services together
+- Register services through Kernels using addServiceProvider()
 - Use deferred registration for heavy services

 ## 🔧 Maintenance Guidelines